 Appendix B of IMC 2504 lists the operational programs that are required to be implemented by a license condition or regulation.
 A licensee must implement each operational program on or before the program’s milestone date.
 Operational program milestones are listed in the attachment to the SRP, Section 13.4 “Operational Programs.”
 The technical staff review the scope and content of the required operational programs during the license application review process.
 When the license is approved, the staff approves the operational programs.
 The NRC is required to conduct inspections to ensure the approved scope and content of the required operational programs are contained in the licensee’s operational program documents and procedures.
 Operational program inspections completed prior to the 10 CFR 52.103(g) finding are a part of the cROP baseline inspection program.
 Those operational program inspections completed after the 10 CFR 52.103(g) finding are part of the ROP inspection program.

 IMC 2504, Appendix B also includes the IPs used to ensure that the approved scope and content of the required operational programs are contained in the licensee’s operational program documents and procedures.
-LIC-114, “Title 10 of the Code of Federal Regulations (10 CFR) Section 52.103(g) Finding and Communication Process” describes the process to provide the status of operational programs to the Commission just prior to the issuance of the 10 CFR 52.103(g) finding.
+NRR Office Instruction LIC-114, “Title 10 of the Code of Federal Regulations (10 CFR) Section 52.103(g) Finding and Communication Process” describes the process to provide the status of operational programs to the Commission just prior to the issuance of the 10 CFR 52.103(g) finding.

 When a licensee implements an operational program prior to the 10 CFR 52.103(g) finding, the region may, at its discretion, use the applicable reactor oversight process (ROP) baseline IPs in addition to or in lieu of IMC 2504 IPs.
 The staff should disposition findings identified during these inspections, prior to the 10 CFR 52.103(g) finding, using the cROP SDP in IMC 2519, “Construction Significance Determination Process.”
 The findings will be assigned to the Operational Programs cornerstone in the cROP Action Matrix.

 Some operational programs have implementation milestones just prior to, or after, the 10 CFR 52.103(g) finding.
 Therefore, licensees may not have developed and implemented some operational programs in time for inspection prior to the 10 CFR 52.103(g) finding.
 Those programs will become the responsibility of the host region.
-The staff should disposition findings identified during these inspections, after the 10 CFR 52.103(g) finding, in accordance with The staff will conduct inspections of other licensee activities, after the 10 CFR 52.103(g) finding, as directed by IMC 2515, “Light-Water Reactor Inspection Program - Operations Phase,” and IMC 2514, “ Reactor Inspection Program - Startup Testing Phase.”
+The staff should disposition findings identified during these inspections, after the 10 CFR 52.103(g) finding, in accordance with IMC 0609, “Significance Determination Process,” and IMC 0612, “Issue Screening.”
+The staff will conduct inspections of other licensee activities, after the 10 CFR 52.103(g) finding, as directed by IMC 2515, “Light-Water Reactor Inspection Program - Operations Phase,” and IMC 2514, “AP1000 Reactor Inspection Program - Startup Testing Phase.”

 At sites with an operating unit, the licensee may opt to implement similar operational programs as those that are already in use (e.g., corrective action program, radiation protection program, etc.).
 In this case, the region may, at its discretion, choose to not inspect to the same level as sites with no operational units.